- Student Life

 NWIC is hosting the 11th annual WTW Gathering, an event created for master weavers to share their knowledge with other weavers so that the tradition will be preserved.
 During the first day, instructors work with each other; second and third day is open for experienced weavers ages 14 & older.
 Up to 120 weavers gather from Pacific Northwest Tribes for two days of fun, visiting with friends and family, and of course, weaving!

-A flier can be downloaded at the bottom of this page.
+A flier and brochure can be downloaded at the bottom of this page.
 For more information, please call Ruth Solomon, Conference Coordinator.
 360.392.4239 or firstname.lastname@example.org.

 Join us for Camp Ne-Schaleche each August at the Northwest Indian College, Lummi Nation, Bellingham, WA